-The implementation of a RNN we used was based on an Elman network [10], [38].
-The input vectors were formed as described earlier and the output classes were 4 (3 for the possible emotion quadrants, since the data for the positive/passive quadrant was negligible, and one for neutral affective state) resulting in a dataset consisting of around 10000 records.
-The training/testing dataset was on a 3 to 1 ratio.
-The classification efficiency, for facial only and audio only, was measured at 67% and 73% respectively but combining the two modalities we achieved a recognition rate of 79%.
-This fact illustrates the ability of the proposed method to take advantage of multimodal information and the related analysis.
+The implementation of a RNN we used was based on an Elman network [20], [35].
+The input vectors were formed as described earlier and the output classes were 4 (3 for the possible emotion quadrants, since the data for the positive/passive quadrant was negligible, and one for neutral affective state) resulting in a dataset consisting of around 13,000 records.
+The classification efficiency for the unimodal case was measured at 67% (visual) and 73% (prosody), but combining all modalities increased mean recognition rate to 82%.
+As is illustrated in Fig. 13, the ability of the network to adapt to and overcome possible feature extraction errors in a single frame rises with the length of the tune in question, reaching more than 85% for tunes lasting more than a few seconds.
+Besides this, the network shows impressive ability to differentiate between half planes, especially in the case of activation (active vs. passive emotions).